 Brandon Cole “Bam” Margera, famously known for his main role in the early 2000’s hit television show and movie franchise, “Jackass”, announced earlier this week of his plans to start the 2019 New Year off on the right foot by entering alcohol rehab.
 Margera posted to his Instagram page on January 1st, declaring his decision to, once again, attempt to get clean.
 His post, which contained a loving photograph of him holding his infant son, was captioned, “Off to alcohol rehab for the 3rd time.
 I am hoping the term 3rd time is a charm is true.”

 This will be the second January in a row that Margera enters a drug and alcohol rehabilitation center.
-As many people may recall, in January 2018, just days following Margera’s DUI arrest in Los Angeles, CA, he checked himself into rehab to address his drinking problem.
+At the start of 2018, just days following his DUI arrest in Los Angeles, CA, Margera checked himself into rehab to address his drinking problem.

-Margera’s DUI arrest in California last year resulted in three months’ probation.
-Several months following the arrest, Margera gave a detailed explanation on what exactly happened the night of his arrest.
+Margera’s DUI arrest resulted in three months’ probation.
+Later in the year, following his arrest, Margera gave a detailed explanation of what exactly happened that night.